Wilmington massacre: Wilmington

 On the other hand, many blamed Manly for provoking the attacks by pushing white supremacists too far.
 John C. Dancy stated in a November 21 New York Times interview that Manly was responsible for the attacks, and that before his editorials the relations between blacks and whites were "most cordial and amicable ... but the white men of the South will not tolerate any reflection upon their women".
 Journalist and orator John Edward Bruce agreed, and spoke out against Manly's attempts to "revolutionize the social order".
 Even the National Afro-American Council called for a day of fasting for African Americans to offer "a hearty confession of our own sins", without condemning the role of white supremacists in the attacks.

-In the 6th District, Oliver Dockery contested in court John Bellamy's 1898 election to a U.S. congressional seat, on the grounds of fraud and voter intimidation.
+In the 6th District, Oliver Dockery contested in court John D. Bellamy's 1898 election to a U.S. congressional seat, on the grounds of fraud and voter intimidation.
 The appeal was unsuccessful.

 The demographic change produced by the exodus of blacks and the political intimidation of Republican and non-Democratic political groups had lasting effects.
 After 1900, North Carolina did not elect a Republican governor until 1972.
 No African American was elected to the U.S. Congress from 1898 until 1928.
 North Carolina did not elect an African American Congress member until 1992.

 This exodus and whites' refusal to hire black workers made more jobs available to white men, who were largely disappointed with the work, which they called "nigger jobs" that paid "nigger wages".

 After a few months of wielding power as a result of the local coup, Waddell and his team were elected to city council in March 1899.
 Waddell held the mayorship until 1905.
-His memoirs were published in 1908 and died in 1912.
+His memoirs were published in 1908 and he died in 1912.